jsbryaniv/DirichletClustering/README.md

 This project demonstrates the use of a Dirichlet process for clustering in the context of predicting clinical outcomes.
 It includes a model class that samples variables from a posterior given data, employing Gibbs sampling to estimate parameters for maximum a posteriori estimation.

+For this work we also created a [companion manuscript](https://jsbryaniv.github.io/dirichlet-for-clinical-outcome-prediction/) where we show how to derive the math and code that underlies this method.

 ## Usage

 We provide an example that demonstrates the method applied to a dataset for diabetes diagnosis prediction.